5.3 Youth representation bodies

 In pursuing its mission, the Council especially:

-- Monitors societal phenomena important for youth and recommends related measures
+• monitors societal phenomena important for youth and recommends related measures

 Higher education student union(s)

-Croatian Students' Council (CSC) is an umbrella organisation of all Croatian students that aims to meet the interests of more than 200,000 students of Croatian faculties, academies, as well as professional and vocational colleges.
-It was established in 1996 and is recognised by the Ministry of Education and Science, as the major student organisation in Croatia.
-It is considered as a ministry’s partner in the fields of the reform of higher education and the improvement of the student welfare, educational policies and student participation in the decision-making process.
-CSC became a full member of the European Student Association in 2001.
-In addition, CSC is one of the founders of the network of student unions from the South-East Europe (SEI – South-East Initiatives) and a member of MedNet – Mediterranean Network of Student Representatives.
+The CSC is an umbrella organisation representing all Croatian students.
+It strives to address the interests of over 200 000 students across Croatian faculties, academies, as well as professional and vocational colleges.
+Established in 1996, the CSC is recognised by the Ministry of Education and Science as the primary student organisation in Croatia.
+It is regarded as a partner of the Ministry in higher education reform, enhancing student welfare, shaping educational policies, and fostering student participation in the decision-making process.
+The CSC became a full member of the European Student Association in 2001.
+Additionally, the CSC is one of the founders of the South-East Initiatives (SEI), a network of student unions in the South-East Europe, and is affiliated with the MedNet – the Mediterranean Network of Student Representatives.

 School student union(s)

-• Students' county councils
+• students' county councils

-• Students' city councils
+• students' city councils

 • National students' council of the Republic of Croatia